What's New > April 2026 > New features and enhancements

 This release includes the following profiling enhancements:

-You can run a data profiling job on metadata extracted from any database or schema regardless of the database or schema name that you specified in the connection properties.
+You can run data profiling and data quality jobs on metadata extracted from any database or schema regardless of the database or schema name that you specified in the connection properties.

-For information about linking catalog sources, see Link catalog sources to generate lineage.
+For more information about catalog sources, see the corresponding catalog source help.

 Incremental metadata extraction